library(dslabs)

 plot(fit_rf)

-We can see that error rate stabilizes after about 200 trees.
 We can use this finding to speed up the cross validation procedure.
 Specifically, because the default is 500, by adding the argument ntree = 200

 to the call to train